atrocore/atrocore/docs/10.developer-guide/30.own-modules/index.md

     }
 ```

-`atroId` contains the unique name of the module for its identification in the system. `name` and `description` are used to show the module in the section `Administration > System > Update & Modules`.
+`atroId` contains the unique name of the module for its identification in the system. `name` and `description` are used to show the module on the `Administration > Maintenance > Updates & Modules` page.

 ### Module documentation